My massive Amex Offers point haul

 This one was easy (and timely).
 I paid my cell phone bill and completed this offer instantly.
 Gotta love Amex for running deals like this pretty frequently.

-Amex Travel: Spend $600+, get 10,000 Membership Rewards Points
+Amex Travel: Spend $600+, get 10,000 Membership Rewards points

 Did I mention I have a million trips planned this year?
-This 10,000 point bonus from AmexTravel couldn’t be more timely – the fact that I have access to two of them is perfect.
+This 10,000-point bonus from AmexTravel couldn’t be more timely – the fact that I have access to two of them is perfect.
 I can put it to good use on airfare to Istanbul in the fall, my July flight to Toronto, or a trip to Cabo that I’ll probably take in June.
-Bottom line: This bonus offer will not go to waste.

 Hilton: Spend $300+, get 3,500 Membership Rewards points

 Unfortunately, this offer does not apply to gift card purchases, otherwise I’d be all over it.
-However, there’s still a chance I might be able to take advantage of this 3,500 point bonus.
+However, there’s still a chance I might be able to take advantage of this 3,500-point bonus.
 For starters, I might stay at an actual Hilton hotel by June 30.

 I’m also trying to figure out if buying a gift card at hotel will qualify.
 I think some people did that the last time around and it actually worked.
 I’ll dig around and see if that’s a possibility, because I would definitely put that gift card to use at some point.